 Example: cropping, color correction and minor image sharpening are acceptable.
 Images with heavy manipulation such as changing the content of the image or combining multiple images will be disqualified.
 The decision of the judges is final.

-- Entry must include some aspect of an ecosystem including flora and fauna in the image.
+- Entry must include some aspect of the theme in the image.

 - Only email entries will be accepted.
 Please do not send hard copies (prints).
 In email, include entrant’s full name and home/cell phone number.

 - By submitting a photo, the entrant authorizes the Florida Museum of Natural History to utilize the image for promotional purposes in print, broadcast and online outlets, including use on social media sites.